Overland Park Domestic Battery Lawyer

 Defending Against Domestic Battery Charges in Johnson County

 In many cases, assault and battery charges arise because the moment became heated or someone crossed the line.
-Even if the allegations are false, if you have been charged with any form of battery, you need to take the case seriously.
+Even if the allegations are false, if you have been charged with any form of battery, you need to take the matter seriously.
 In addition to the label that follows, you could face serious consequences that could impact your reputation, your life, your job, and your family for years.

 Assault vs. Battery